 Think of it as a workout for your brain.
 In the same way that you might lift weights to keep your body strong, meditation is a way to train your mind and increase your focus and awareness.
 It’s not a spiritual practice or a mystical art; it’s a learned skill and anyone can learn to meditate, regardless of age.

-Although many people dismiss lapses in memory recall as a side effect of growing older, there’s no scientific evidence to suggest memory loss is a natural side-effect of aging.
+Although many people dismiss lapses in memory recall as a side effect of growing older, there’s no scientific evidence to suggest memory loss is a natural side effect of aging.
 On the contrary, forgetting valuable memories doesn’t have to be the new normal for older adults.

 Meditation has been proven to improve memory recall in adults in as little as eight weeks.
 Research also shows promising results in the use of mindfulness to slow the progression of cognitive conditions like Alzheimer’s disease and dementia.
 Patients who practiced mindfulness exercises reported reductions in cognitive decline and stress levels, and overall improvements to their quality of life.

-Practicing mindfulness can keep your brain active and in good shape, no matter how good your memory is.
+Practicing mindfulness can keep your brain active and in good shape, no matter how strong your memory is.
 You don’t have to be a seasoned expert.
 Even beginners can reap the benefits of mindfulness meditation.

-In one study, participants who listened to a 10-minute meditation tape experienced increased attention spans and focus when completing a test compared to those who didn’t meditate beforehand.
+In one study, participants who listened to a 10-minute meditation tape experienced increased attention span and focus when completing a test compared to those who didn’t meditate beforehand.
 One researcher further confirmed that people who meditate regularly consistently perform better on focus-related tasks.
 The same study also found that meditation calms the areas of the brain associated with mind-wandering and spontaneous thoughts, helping you stay focused on what you are doing in the present.

 Getting a good night’s rest is more important than ever for seniors and older adults.
 Sleep is the vital period when our minds cleanse themselves of harmful waste.
 Yet current research estimates 10-30% of people are affected by chronic insomnia, with older adults showing more susceptibility to sleep disturbances.